Our Curriculum

 Parental Involvement

-We believe parents know their child best and will ask you to contribute to assessment by sharing information about what your child likes to do at home and how you, as parents, are supporting development.
+We know that parents know their child best and will ask you to contribute to assessment by sharing information about what your child likes to do at home and how you, as parents, are supporting development.

 By using Tapestry, families are able to upload their own observations and photos for us to see.
 Whether this is something your child has done that has made you say WOW, activities they have enjoyed or a family day out, we love to see these!